 Build a Teardrop Camper (Free DIY Plans)

 You’ll be floored by the variety of what you find.
 And the more you search, the more you’ll discover.
-The best part is most of the information comes straight from folks like you who have learned the best methods and techniques through trial and error.
+The best part is that most of the information comes straight from folks like you who have learned the best methods and techniques through trial and error.
 Most of the mistakes have already been made on any project you want to tackle.

 So, are you ready to build your own RV, or fix the one you have?
 Get ready.
 Get set.
 Pinterest!